wong-justin/melee-bot/livemelee/documentation.md

 This package aims to make a simpler API around `libmelee` and make it easier to start implementing your gameplay ideas.

+## Before you start

+Make sure you follow the brief [setup](https://github.com/wong-justin/melee-bot#quickstart) outlined in the repo - mostly just be sure to have the necessary gecko codes for Dolphin.
+If you still can't run the quick example, leave an issue on github.

 ## Quick Example
 ```python
 # main.py